27 Best Travel Planning Tools and Apps

 You can choose to either have your phrase spoken so the person you’re interacting with can hear it, or you can show them the translated text.

-My husband and I have used this to flag down a local man in Vietnam and tell him, “Our motorbike has a flat tire,” to which he helped us back to his home where he fixed the tire and his wife served us noodle soup.
+I have used this to flag down a local man in Vietnam and tell him, “Our motorbike has a flat tire,” to which he helped us back to his home, where he fixed the tire and his wife served us noodle soup.

-“To Travel is to Live” – Hans Christian Andersen Click To Tweet
+“To Travel is to Live” – Hans Christian Andersen Share on X

 Sometimes you have the opposite problem: You want to know what something in another language means.